-So $f(0)=a$ and $f(K)=a+2bK+3cK^2$.
-As explained earlier, we may assume $a \in [0,1)$ and $b \in [0,1/4]$.
-We may also assume $K>1000$ say, and $c\ne 0$, because if $c=0$ we obtain quadratic sums.
-We require the starting cubic coefficient $c$ and the starting sum length $K$ to satisfy $|cK^2|\le 0.01$ (the constant $0.01$ is not significant but it is convenient to use).
+As explained in \cite{Hi}, it follows from the periodicity of $e^{2\pi i x}$, and conjugation if necessary, that we may assume $a \in [0,1)$ and $b \in [0,1/4]$.
+We may also assume $K>1000$ say, and $c\ne 0$, because if $c=0$ we obtain a quadratic sum.
+We require the \textit{starting} cubic coefficient $c$ and the \textit{starting} sum length $K$ to satisfy $|cK^2|\le 0.01$ (the constant $0.01$ is not significant but it is convenient to use).
 This condition essentially corresponds to restricting $\mu\le 1$ in the statement of Theorem~\ref{cubicthm}.

-Our plan is to keep on applying the van der Corput iteration until one (or both) the following two conditions fails: $|cK^2|\le 0.01 b$, and $bK\ge 1$.
+Our plan is to cut the length of the cubic exponential sums by repeatedly applying the van der Corput iteration until one, or both, of the following two conditions fails (possibly before entering the first iteration): $|cK^2|\le 0.01 b$, or $bK\ge 1$.
 Notice these conditions necessitate $\lceil a\rceil \le \lfloor a+2bK+3cK^2\rfloor$, among other consequences.
-The significance of these conditions will only be clear a posteriori, as will what to do should they fail, possibly before entering the very first van der Corput iteration.
+The significance of these conditions will become clear a posteriori.